Saadi Sultanate: Conquest of the western Sudan under Al-Mansur

-The Saadian military expedition, composed of about 20,000 men, left Marrakesh on October 16, 1590, and reached the Niger River in February 1591.
+The Saadian military expedition, numbering between 4,000 and 20,000 men, left Marrakesh on 16 October 1590 and reached the Niger River in February 1591.
 It was led by Judar Pasha, a commander of Spanish origin.
 The Saadian army suffered while crossing the desert, but Askia Ishaq II was surprised when they arrived and had to assemble his forces quickly.
 While the Songhai army was reportedly larger, it lacked firearms, unlike the Moroccans.
 At the Battle of Tondibi the Saadian army thus won a decisive victory.
 The Songhai evacuated their capital, Gao, and retreated south, while Judar Pasha's army occupied Gao along with Timbuktu (both in present-day Mali).

 After this victory, however, the Moroccans struggled to have their authority accepted in the region and continued to wage a protracted war with the remnants of the defeated Songhai Empire.
 In the end, Moroccan control was tenuously established over a large region stretching between Kukiya (also spelled Koukya or Koukiya) and Djenné, around the northern curve of the Niger River.
 Dissension continued to undermine the Moroccan occupation afterwards but around the same time Nuhu was himself overthrown (in 1599) and the Dendi Kingdom fell into disorder for several years.
 While Saadian control of the region did not last long after Ahmad al-Mansur's death, the conquered region nonetheless sent a caravan of riches and supplies to Marrakesh every year during this period.
 It provided Al-Mansur's realm with abundant gold, slaves, and ivory, as well as exotic animals such as elephants for the first time.
 Saadian gold nonetheless had difficulty competing with the abundant high-quality gold shipped from the Spanish colonies in the Americas, and the caravans themselves were costly.
 A part of their function was to provide an impressive display to the inhabitants of Marrakesh and to the sultan's guests every year.